-Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!
+Spring Break, but make it Midwestern with these fun, family-friendly things to do in Springfield, Missouri!

 Springfield is home to the original Bass Pro Shop that opened in 1981.